Simultaneous Resonant and Broadband Detection of Ultralight Dark Matter and High-Frequency Gravitational Waves via Cavities and Circuits: Axion, Dark Photon, and Gravitational Wave-Induced Signals

-Here the spatially-dependent dimensionless vector $\hat{j} (\vec{r}\,)$ is related to the incoming direction and polarization of the GW.
-In the context of heterodyne upconversion detection, $\omega_{\rm rf}$ typically significantly outweighs $\omega_h$, consequently rendering the dominant component in Eq.\,(\ref{JGW}) proportional to $\omega_{\rm rf} \simeq V^{-1/3}$, thus leading to the same expression as in Eq.\,(\ref{SCGW}).
+where we assume $\omega_h \sim V^{-1/3}$.
+The spatially-dependent dimensionless vector $\hat{j} (\vec{r}\,)$ is related to the incoming direction and polarization of the GW.
+In the context of heterodyne upconversion detection, $\omega_{\rm rf}$ typically significantly outweighs $\omega_h$, consequently rendering the dominant component in Eq.~(\ref{JGW}) proportional to $\omega_{\rm rf} \sim V^{-1/3}$, thus leading to approximately the same expression as in Eq.~(\ref{SCGW}).

-As elaborated in Supplementary Material I, the spatial component of the effective currents exhibits coupling with either a cavity mode or a circuit mode through the following Hamiltonian expression:
+As elaborated in Sec.~\ref{sec:detectors}, the spatial component of the effective currents exhibits coupling with either a cavity mode or a circuit, expressed in the following Hamiltonian: